 Susan Leblanc was elected as MLA for Dartmouth North in May 2017 and re-elected in August 2021.

-Caucus Spokesperson for: Health, Environment and Climate Change, Communities, Culture, Tourism & Heritage and serves as House Leader.
+Caucus Spokesperson for: Health, Communities, Culture, Tourism & Heritage, Communications NS, and serves as House Leader.

 As a former actor and co-Artistic Director of Zuppa Theatre, Susan has been a vibrant and dedicated advocate for the arts in Nova Scotia for over two decades.
 She has mentored countless young artists in the local, national and international theatre scene.